+Proposed: There is no proposed change to program implementation.
 The annual fund level for this program is currently \$550,000.
 It is proposed that the new authorization remain at the same level of funding.

-- Increase transit use and use of alternative commute options through education and incentives. - Reduce single occupant vehicle trips through education and incentives.

-3. Countywide Intelligent Transportation System (ITS) Program / Traffic Operational Improvement Strategies
+- Increase transit use and use of alternative commute options through education and incentives. - Reduce single occupant vehicle trips through education and incentives. - 3.
+Countywide Intelligent Transportation System (ITS) Program / Traffic Operational Improvement Strategies.

 Under the original Congestion Relief Plan a Countywide Intelligent Transportation System (ITS) Plan was developed.
-It is anticipated that funding under this Program will be used for consulting assistance to design and implement individual components of the ITS Plan.
+It is anticipated that funding under this Program will be used for design and implementation of individual components of the ITS Plan.

-Currently Caltrans is developing a Corridor System Management Plan (CSMP) which studies the US 101 Corridor from the San Francisco County line to Santa Clara County line.
+In addition, Caltrans has developed a Corridor System Management Plan (CSMP) which studies the US 101 Corridor from the San Francisco County line to Santa Clara County line.
+Caltrans has also developed a Transportation Concept Report (TCR) for Interstate 280 and State Route 92.
 The CSMP identifies current management strategies, existing travel conditions and mobility challenges, corridor performance management, planning management strategies, and capital improvements.
+TCRs are long-range planning documents that appraise existing conditions and maintenance needs, analyze imminent population and job growth scenarios, then, in accord with local governments and planning agencies, suggest strategies to cope with both current and future mobility challenges.

-It is anticipated that funding under this Program will be used for consulting assistance to study, design, or implement roadway and freeway operational and safety improvement strategies.
+It is anticipated that funding under this Program will be used to study, design, or implement roadway and freeway operational and safety improvement strategies.
+This also includes funding technological strategies that support congestion reduction along major corridors.

-This program is expanded to include transportation corridor study activities and traffic operational improvements within the County.
-The annual fund level for this program is currently \$200,000.
+Proposed: The annual fund level for this program is currently \$200,000.
 It is proposed that the new authorization remain at the same level of funding.

-- Analyze the causes of congestion and identify solutions to mitigate congestion. - Emphasize solutions that utilize technology for congestion reduction and traffic operation improvements. - Implement and operated the San Mateo Smart Corridors.

-• Define ITS strategies for US 101 and I-280.
+- Analyze the causes of congestion and identify solutions to mitigate congestion. - Support and implement solutions that utilize technology for congestion reduction and traffic operation improvements. - Implement and operate the San Mateo Smart Corridors. - Extend ITS improvements on the US 101 corridor north to the San Francisco county line. - Define ITS strategies for US 101, SR 92, I-280, and El Camino Real.